waigo/waigo/CONTRIBUTING.md

 ###Whitespace

-- No more than 80 columns per line
+- Try not to use more than 80 columns per line
 - 2 space indentation
 - No trailing whitespace
 - LF at end of files